boschresearch/image-render-setup/docs/source/install_development.md

 For a Windows install, it is assumed that you are using a PowerShell.
 This should be the default in all current Windows installations.
 If you are unfamiliar with PowerShell, [here](./powershell.md) is a list of helpful commands and information.
 Make sure that you have the permissions to run PowerShell scripts.
 You can enable this locally with the command `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 ```

+**IMPORTANT**: If you just want a source code install without contributing to the code via forked repositories, you only need to do steps 3, 5, 6, 7.

 ### Step 1

 *(for contribution install)*